sendanor/nor-nopg/README.md

 About the PostgreSQL ORM Mapping
 --------------------------------

-The module has simple ORM mappings for all of PostgreSQL tables.
+The module has simple ORM mappings for all of our PostgreSQL tables.

 | JavaScript constructor | PostgreSQL table | Default JSON column |
 | ---------------------- | ---------------- | ------------------- |